krambertech/react-alicante-testing-workshop/src/2-testing-application/README.md

 ### Task 2: Component unit testing

 In this task we will learn how to test react components in isolation.
 This can be useful for design system components you might have.

-In the same fashion we tested `Musing` component white a set of tests for `Modal` component.
+You can find example component test `/components/Musing.test.jsx`.
+Using a similar approach, white a set of tests for `Modal` component.

+Cover these cases:
+- renders children and title when open
+- displays modal when it is open and does not display when it is closed
+- displays close button if onClose provided and fires onClose when close button is clicked

 #### 🚀 Bonus task: Fires onClose when Escape is pressed

 You can notice that Modal component closes when Escape is pressed.
 Let's write a test case to check that it works as expected.

+**💡 Tips:**
+- You can use https://testing-library.com/docs/user-event/keyboard/ to simulate keyboard events

 #### 🚀 Bonus task: Implement a unit tests for `formatDate` utility function